February 20, 2015

 The deadline for abstract submission is 19 December 2014.

 Volume 3 Issue 2 of compos mentis: The Undergraduate Journal of Cognition and Neuroethics will be devoted to talks presented at the 2015 Michigan Undergraduate Philosophy Conference that have been revised into polished papers.
 All talks presented at the conference are eligible for submission and review.
-For submission formatting requirements, please see the Style Guide on the C.M. web page.
+For submission formatting requirements, please see the CCN Style Guide.

 The annual Michigan Undergraduate Philosophy Conference is organized by the University of Michigan-Flint Philosophy Club with the guidance of the Center for Cognition and Neuroethics, and is sponsored by the University of Michigan-Flint Philosophy Department.